fadden/CiderPress2/FileConv/Gfx/ShapeTable-notes.md

   11: left
 ```
 When drawing, vectors are handled in the order A-B-C.  If the plot flag bit is set to 1, a point
 will be plotted before the cursor is moved.
+Note that vector C does not have a plot flag, so it

-Note that vector C does not have a plot flag, so it can only move without plotting.
-Additionally,
+can only move without plotting.

-the value 00 is treated as a no-op, so vector C cannot move upward.
-Setting all bits to zero
+If all bits are zero, the byte marks the end of the shape.
+If C is zero then it is ignored, and if
-marks the end of the shape.
+B and C are both zero then both are ignored.

 See page 93 in the Applesoft manual for an example.